dgmelski/dgmelski.github.io/_posts/2022-11-09-software-gullibility.markdown

 hackers exploit.
 I developed tools to detect those patterns so they could be reported and addressed by software developers.

-I also developed tools to /harden/ software against exploit.
-As a human, you may have gone through training to help you recognize email scams, also known as /phishing attacks/.
+I also developed tools to *harden* software against exploit.
+As a human, you may have gone through training to help you recognize email scams, also known as *phishing attacks*.
 You may use tools that attempt to flag and warn you about phishy emails or prevent you from risky behavior, like sending a social security number in an email.
 Such tools and training make you a harder target for conmen.
 I built tools to modify software to make it harder to trick.
 Sometimes